repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheRequiredFeatureOfMustBeSet
+/*
-message 'The required feature must be set'
+The required feature must be set
+*/

 context EModelElement